bawey/websentry-exercise/readme.md

 ```

 ## DB Setup
-The `DBArchiver` class attempts to assume that responsibility by undertaking the necessary effort to recover from the `relation missing` DB error.
+The [`DBArchiver`](./websentry/consumer/archivers.py) class attempts to assume that responsibility by undertaking the necessary effort to recover from the `relation missing` DB error.
 While the correctness of such approach is debatable (DB permissions), it reduces the fuss required to get things running.
 Elsewhere (ie in the tests) the necessary procedures are in place as test fixtures.

 ## Testing
-### Launch quick tests
+### Quick tests
+These tests don't need any of the backend services to execute.
 ```bash
 pytest test/fast
 ```
-### Launch full tests (reqires working connection to services)
+### Full tests
-Running those requires configuring the necessary services (Kafka, Postgres) - similarly to how it's done in CI.
+In contrast to the quick tests, these require the Kafka and Postgres servers to be configured.
+The neecssary details can be worked out from the [`.github/workflows/ci.yaml`](./.github/workflows/ci.yaml) file and they involve a combination of credentials and certificate files, all fed into the applications through the corresponding [environment variables](#configuration-through-environment-variables).
 ```bash
 pytest test
 ```
-### CI
+### CI (Github actions)
-Please consult the `.github/workflows` file for more details.
+Please consult the [`.github/workflows/ci.yaml`](./.github/workflows/ci.yaml) file for details.